 Good Morning America/ABC News

-Currently, she works as a social media producer and digital reporter for Good Morning America/ABC News in New York City, where she manages a wide range of social media platforms and some editorial content.
+Currently, she works as a social media producer and digital reporter for Good Morning America and ABC News in New York City, where she manages a wide range of social media platforms and some editorial content.

 In 2018, Rebecca earned her Master of Science degree from the Columbia University Graduate School of Journalism.
 In 2015, she graduated from Towson University with a Bachelor of Science degree in mass communications and a focus in journalism and creative writing.

 Rebecca's work has been published in Good Morning America, GMA3: WYNTK, ABC News, The Long Island Herald, the summer and fall editions of Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group; Long Island and Park Evaluations, LLC.
 Her photography has been commercially used for Long Trunks designer clothing, Reign Fashion Boutique, The Sands at the Atlantic Beach Club and MSNBC's "The Beat" with Ari Melber.